You didn't cry at the first game.

 But if you're a parent who needs something to do with the love — and most of us are — there's something worth considering before the season closes.

 Their jersey number is about to become a memory.
 The uniform goes back or gets donated or ends up in a closet.
 But the number, the school colors, the sport, the name on the back — those details belong to your kid for the rest of their life.
 They earned every one of them.
+(And if your own high school jersey is gathering dust somewhere, the same principle applies — consider Father's Day gifts for sports dads that honor who you were.)

 At iPlayedFor.com, we built a way for you to turn those details into something physical and permanent.
 You choose the sport, the name, the number, the colors.
 You design it yourself, step by step, the way you want it to look.
 The result is a custom commemorative jersey — built to hold on to, hang on a wall, or wear to their first college homecoming when you want everyone to know where it all started.